vinceskahan/v5wiki/Troubleshooting-the-Davis-Vantage-station.md

 index= 1`"), but when WeeWX actually tries to retrieve them, they are all before the requested time.

-There seems to be two fixes:
+There seems to be several fixes:

 1. Unplug the console, take out the batteries, and wait a minute or two.
 This will cause the console software to internally reboot.
 In one case this has fixed the problem without data loss.